 Musculoskeletal involvement is a common feature in all types of mucopolysaccharidoses.
 Differentiation of these disorders from the inflammatory arthritides is essential if early treatment is the end goal.
 Attention to the characteristics of the musculoskeletal disease and appropriate radiographic investigation facilitates the timely diagnosis and appropriate management of affected individuals.

 Vision problems are also a common finding.
 Glaucomas have been reported in MPS 1 and MPS 6, while cataracts can be found in MPS 3 and MPS 4.
 Retinal degeneration can occur later in life, resulting in the loss of peripheral vision and night blindness.

 Upper airway infections are frequently found in patients with these syndromes, albeit lower airway infections are not that common.
 Lung infections can be attributed to the narrow trachea and larynx, as well as alterations in chest mobility.
-Recurrent ear infections and subsequent hearing loss are characteristic for MPS 4.
+Recurrent ear infections and subsequent hearing loss are characteristic of MPS 4.

 Prediction of disease severity

-Delays in diagnosis of mucopolysaccharidoses are common, thus many children and young adults will suffer for years with an unrecognized disease.
-In addition, predicting disease severity is a difficult task, and early recognition of the disease is often hampered by nonspecific presentation.
+Delays in the diagnosis of mucopolysaccharidoses are common, thus many children and young adults will suffer for years with an unrecognized disease.
+In addition, predicting disease severity is a difficult task, and early recognition of the disease is often hampered by the nonspecific presentation.

 Clinicians hoped that analysis of urinary glycosaminoglycan levels would be a useful tool to predict disease severity; however, it was determined that this test cannot be employed as a reliable indicator of severity, even though a higher level can be suggestive of a more severe form of the disease.